 As the day of the Melbourne Cup gets closer, if you plan on betting on your favourite horse, you should read our Melbourne Cup tips.
 We have collected all the Melbourne Cup betting tips, trends and a look at the main runners (click here to get more information about the Melbourne Cup runners such as which horses are running in the Melbourne Cup? who are the favourites horses?).

 When it comes to the world’s top betting races, no sooner has one renewal passed that bets are being placed on the next running and in the case of the 2021 Melbourne Cup, opinions are already being exchanged.

 True, this is one tough race to get right from a punter’s point of view but it is certainly not impossible to call.
 The huge odds on offer about past winners of the Melbourne Cup tend to simply reflect how competitive each renewal has been rather than the horse seemingly having no chance, so get digging into the form book.

 If you’re chasing some extra value then, of course, betting ante-post on the race could be the way to go but the earlier you do so, the less chance you have of getting the outcome right.

 To make an informed choice, listen to what the trainers have to say, keep an eye on track conditions and place your bets after the final field is announced and the all-important draw has been made for stall positions.

-When betting on the Melbourne Cup, reading form is crucial but not everyone is an expert.
+When betting on the Melbourne Cup, reading form is crucial but not everyone is an expert (to learn more, check our page about Melbourne Cup betting).
 A perfect, simple example of how to do it is to look back at the form of 2020 winner Twilight Payment.